Elaguy/MorseCodeConverter/README.md

 # MorseCodeConverter

-Given either text or morse code converts it to morse code or text, respectively.
+Given either text or morse code, converts it to morse code or text, respectively.

 Use '/' to seperate words when entering text.